vasilakisfil/Introspected-REST/README.md

 > --- [rfc5988bis-07](https://tools.ietf.org/html/draft-nottingham-rfc5988bis-07)
 >

-As a result, this RFC provides us a representation-agnoistic mechanism through which we can announce link relations of the current visitied URL, along with their relation types.
+As a result, this RFC provides us a representation-agnostic mechanism through which we can announce link relations of the current visitied URL, along with their relation types.
 For instance, the following example
 ```